RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: FINDING COMMON AND RARE PATTERNS IN SIGNALS: THE ALGORITHM

 When working with large signal databases, the primary interest is not finding the best reconstruction of the signal used to learn the dictionary but instead finding the patterns that best model the population.
 Therefore, this paper focuses on \textbf{characterizing the distribution} of the signals $\bx$, with the following optimization problem:

-While this formulation departs from classical optimization-based literature for CDL~\cite{wohlberg2015efficient}, it is often used with deep CDL approaches to learn denoisers that generalize to unseen images using super learning losses~\cite{scetbon2021deep,zheng2021deep,deng2023deep}.
+While this formulation departs from classical optimization-based literature for CDL~\citep{wohlberg2015efficient}, it is often used with deep CDL approaches to learn denoisers that generalize to unseen images using super learning losses~\citep{scetbon2021deep,zheng2021deep,deng2023deep}.
 Here, we consider the unsupervised loss $F$ to learn the dictionary of event patterns directly from the signals.

 For both formulation~\eqref{eqn:cdl} and~\eqref{eqn:expected_cdl}, classical solvers rely on an iterative optimization algorithm to solve the sparse coding problem in $Z$ for fixed $D$, and alternate it with a dictionary update step.
-The sparse coding step is typically solved using iterated soft-thresholding iterations (e.g., FISTA~\cite{beck_fast_2009,chambolle2015convergence}), which reads
+The sparse coding step is typically solved using iterated soft-thresholding iterations~\citep[e.g., FISTA,][]{beck_fast_2009,chambolle2015convergence}, which reads:

 with $\mathrm{St}$ the soft-thresholding operator $\mathrm{St}(Z) = \mathrm{sign}(Z)(|Z| - \lambda)_+$ and $\nu$ the step size.
 The dictionary update may rely on projected gradient descent constrained to the unit $\ell_2$-ball.
 However, these methods become computationally expensive on long signals or large datasets, as both the sparse codes and gradients must be computed over all the signals.
 Online methods mitigate the need to consider all signals, but at the expense of increased memory usage and still require solving the sparse coding problem on full signals.
 This motivates using stochastic or localized approximations, especially in settings where robustness to artifacts or outliers is required.